6 Thanksgiving Tips for Digestion and Detox

 The combination of health conditions described above – obesity, diabetes and high cholesterol – are extremely common.
 Unless major changes influence how we eat and move our bodies, those who study health trends believe it won’t be long before half of all Americans fulfill this trio of causes and end up with a fatty liver.
 We all know that losing excessive weight, dieting and exercising are guaranteed to make us healthier, but accomplishing this feat often seems impossible.

-Instead of perceiving the recommended lifestyle changes as repetitive, grueling directives, consider these three tips to prevent, reduce or reverse your liver fat accumulation:
+Instead of perceiving the recommended lifestyle changes as repetitive, grueling directives, consider these tips to prevent, reduce or reverse your liver fat accumulation:

 - Avoid Sugary Beverages – The amount of sugar your body must process from soda, sweetened iced tea, fruit juice and sweetened coffee beverages is tremendous.
 Switching over to unsweetened drinks will dramatically reduce blood sugar levels and caloric intake.
 According to research from Imperial College London in the journal Diabetologia, drinking just one can of soda per day raises the risk of developing type 2 diabetes by 22 percent.